-The criteria listed below outlines items that should be found in a JROTC Cadet Portfolio.
+The criteria listed below outlines items that should be found in a JROTC Cadet portfolio.
 Each criterion is worth two points, unless noted otherwise.

-LET 1 and 2 Portfolio and Interview Guide Criteria Points 1 point for item & 1 point for each answer Personal goals for the school year Tell me what you learned about your personality that has impacted your personal goals.
-Personal Skills Map results resonar skins map results What have you discovered about leadership styles, including your own?
-Winning Colors Communication Discovery Form (hard copy) How has Winning Colors helped you and other Cadets work together more effectively?
-Learning style inventory (personal profile) Tell me about your preferred learning style and how you use it to learn more effectively.
-Two samples of course work from JROTC or other academic areas (each sample is worth 2 points) Tell me why you chose each of these samples to share in your portfolio.
-Cadet Challenge results Tell me why you think you got the results you got.
+LET 1 and 2 Portfolio and Interview Guide Criteria Points 1 point for item & 1 point for each answer Personal goals for the school year: Tell me what you learned about your personality that has impacted your personal goals.
+Personal Skills Map results: What have you discovered about leadership styles, including your own?
+Winning Colors Communication Discovery Form (hard copy): How has Winning Colors helped you and other Cadets work together more effectively?
+Learning style inventory (personal profile): Tell me about your preferred learning style and how you use it to learn more effectively.
+Two samples of course work from JROTC or other academic areas (each sample is worth 2 points): Tell me why you chose each of these samples to share in your portfolio.
+Cadet Challenge results: Tell me why you think you got the results you got.
 What will you do to improve?
-LET 1 Core lesson performance assessment evidence Why did you choose this lesson assessment to share?
-Written reflection on any of the Core Lessons (Service Learning Reflection is a good example that each Cadet should have) How have you been involved in the current Service Learning Project?
-Verbal explanation/summary of curriculum content learned within the year or year-to-date.
-How has IROTC helped you become a better student?
-Team player?
-How has JROTC helped you become a better student?
+LET 1 Core lesson performance assessment evidence: Why did you choose this lesson assessment to share?
+Written reflection on any of the Core Lessons (Service Learning Reflection is a good example that each Cadet should have): How have you been involved in the current Service Learning Project?
+Verbal explanation/summary of curriculum content learned within the year or year-to-date: How has JROTC helped you become a better student?
 Team player?
 Leader?